Foundational Sciences (blocks)

 - an approach to building clinical knowledge using schemas and compare/contrast strategies

 - an approach for communicating critical thinking to others and generating a prioritized differential diagnosis based on an effective problem representation

 - an appreciation of heuristics and biases which can lead to error, along with strategies to reduce this risk

 - the ability to utilize probabilistic reasoning, rooted in evidence-based medicine, to inform thresholds for diagnostic testing

-Concepts of clinical reasoning will be viewed through the lens of patient-centered, high value care with an eye toward encouraging the early adoption of habits of mind that encourage reflection and self-improvement.
+Concepts of clinical reasoning are viewed through the lens of patient-centered, high-value care with an eye toward encouraging the early adoption of habits of mind that encourage reflection and self-improvement.